ifknot/joycpp/README.md

 * arg conformance or error and stack and state unwind
 * stack reference and the c++ lamda function over that stack

-With an operator matching function function *match* given an operator string and map<string, function> as arguements points to a map entry for the evaluation function *f* that takes a parameter pack and the actual operator function
+With an operator matching function function *match* given an operator string and map<string, function> as arguements points to a map entry for the evaluation function *f* that takes std::initializer_list, std::function

 e.g. for the *+* operator